chrismacp/chrismacp.github.io/_posts/2017-07-11-space-junk-with-javascript.md

  - "Space Track"
 ---

+Junk in space varies in size from tiny shards of material, through gloves and tools inadvertently dropped by astronauts in orbit, to large pieces of spacecraft and satellites.

+No matter the size though, as orbiting the earth means moving at around 17500 miles per hour any collisions are going to hurt!

+In order to avoid these collisions and protect our vital satellites and other craft within earth's surroundings all known pieces of junk, satellites and craft (all considered satellite herein) are automatically tracked.

-This is a JavaScript model of the existing satellites oribiting our Earth at present (only satellites updated in last 30 days).
+This is a JavaScript model of the existing satellites orbiting our Earth at present (only satellites updated in last 30 days).
+There are around 12,000 <strong>so is a bit heavy on the CPU</strong>

 <div id="space-junk" style="width:100%; background:black;"></div>
 <script src="https://code.jquery.com/jquery-3.2.1.min.js"></script>